-Peatland restoration - The land at Drumlean Estate has an opportunity to become part of a priority peatland restoration scheme.
+Peatland restoration - There is peatland restoration potential on Drumlean Estate and the land under the management of Forest and Land Scotland which is identified in the various Land Management Plans including Beinn Bahn and Loch Katrine.
+The land at Drumlean Estate has an opportunity to become part of a priority peatland restoration scheme.